dekuNukem/exixe/getting_started.md

 There are a couple of things you need before we get going, so let's get them out of the way first:

-### Nixie Tubes
+#### Nixie Tubes

 [Read this short guide to see what to buy.](buying_nixie_tubes.md)

-### High Voltage Power Supply
+#### High Voltage Power Supply

 Nixie tubes need around 180V to start glowing.
 That means you need a high voltage supply.

 You can design one yourself, although I recommend saving the trouble and getting a premade module [like this one](https://www.ebay.com/itm/DC-5V-12V-to-180V-DC-High-Voltage-NIXIE-Power-Supply-Module-PSU-NIXIE-TUBE-ERA-/322511957768?hash=item4b1735ef08:g:ftQAAOSwYTVZmjZb).
 They are tiny, inexpensive, efficient, and run on 5V.
 Just search [5V Nixie power supply](https://www.ebay.com/sch/i.html?_from=R40&_nkw=5V+Nixie+power+supply) on ebay or google.

+## What you should have

-In the end, you should have the tube, corresponding exixe board, headers, and the high voltage supply:
+By now, you should have the tube, corresponding exixe board, headers, and the high voltage supply:

 ![Alt text](resources/all.jpg)

+Good!
+Now we can get going.

 ## Installing the Arduino library